 - The key functions of the role are to communicate (the good work your club is doing and/or plans to do), support (the on-going development of the club’s health and wellbeing policies, programmes, partnerships and overall ethos) and signpost (to health and wellbeing opportunities in your club and to support services in your community).

-- While not an elected member, it is recommended that the health and wellbeing officer attend club executive meetings.
+- While not an elected member, it is recommended that the Healthy Club Officer attend club executive meetings.
 Alternatively, regular formal reporting of activities should be agreed.

 - The officer will familiarise themselves with the content of the GAA’s Community & Health Department website (www.gaa.ie/community)